 Take a moment to identify the controls and ports shown on the following pages.

-!
 The appearance of your computer may be different from those illustrated in this manual due to variations in specifications.
+It may also vary in some countries or areas.